kalbhor/kalbhor.xyz/content/about.md

-+++
-title = "About"
-+++

-Welcome to my little corner on the internet, I'm Lakshay Kalbhor
+I'm Lakshay Kalbhor, a programmer from New Delhi, India.

-I work as a Software Developer at [Zerodha Tech](https://zerodha.tech) where I write programs using Go & Python.
+I currently reside in Bangalore where I work at [Zerodha Tech](https://zerodha.tech) as a Software Developer.
+I mostly write programs using Go & Python.

 I graduated with an Electrical & Electronics degree from Manipal Institute of Technology, Karanataka in July 2021.

-### Personal

-- Born and raised in New Delhi, IN
-- Currently residing in Bangalore, IN
-- Hobbies apart from computers include - 2D fighting games (mostly Mortal Kombat), playing basketball
+My hobbies include - 2D fighting games (mostly Mortal Kombat) and playing basketball

+### Contact
+kalbhor.xyz@<<largest mail service>>